Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 The steps involved in liver biopsy vary according to the type:

-- Laparoscopic biopsy.
-During a laparoscopic biopsy, you'll likely receive general anesthetics.
-You'll be positioned on your back on an operating table and your doctor will make one or more small incisions in your abdomen.
 Special tools are inserted through the incisions, including a tiny video camera that projects images on a monitor in the operating room.
-The doctor uses the video images to guide the tools to the liver to remove tissue samples.
-The tools are removed and the incisions are closed with stitches.
+The provider uses the video images to guide the tools to the liver to remove tissue samples.
+The tools are removed, and the incisions are closed with stitches.

 After the procedure